-If you’re new to SEO or want a refresher on the basics, this guide is for you.
-We’ll cover everything from how to do keyword research to ways you can optimize your content and link building.
+If you’re new to SEO or want a refresher on the basics, this SEO beginner guide is for you.
+We’ll cover the SEO essentials in this complete guide to SEO basics, everything from how to do keyword research to ways you can optimize your content and link building.
 By following these simple tips, you can start seeing improvements in your website’s search engine rankings and gain more authority for your website.
 So let’s get started!

 What Is SEO

-Most have heard of SEO, but some are still unsure of what it entails.
+Most have heard of SEO, but some are still unsure of what it entails or how search engines work.
 SEO is the process of improving the visibility and ranking of a website in search engine results pages (SERPs).
 You can improve search results by optimizing the website content, structure, and code and building high-quality links to the site.

 SEO is a complex and ever-evolving field, but businesses can ensure that their site is optimized correctly and stands out from the competition by following best practices.
 With the help of an experienced SEO consultant or agency, businesses can boost their online visibility, drive more traffic to their site, and ultimately generate more leads and sales.